jessepav/lacygoill-wiki-backup/C/glossary.md

 The preprocessor obeys the directives found in a source code file.
 It's  a bit  like an  editor; it  can add  things to  the source  code and  make modifications.

 ##
+# r
+## remainder

+Result of a `%` operation.

+For example, `3` is the remainder of `7 % 4`.

+## round toward 0

+For an inexact division whose result is positive: round down (`floor()`).
+For an inexact division whose result is negative: round up (`ceil()`).

+## round toward -∞

+Round down.

+##
+## rvalue

+An  expression which  can appear  on the  RHS  of an  assignment.
+It  can be  a variable, a constant, or a more complex expression.

+##
+# s
+## selection statement

+A statement which selects a code path out of several possibilities, like `if` or `switch`.

+## sequence point

+Some location in the code where it is guaranteed that at runtime:

+   - all side effects of some previous evaluations will have been performed
+   - no side effects from some subsequent evaluations will have yet been performed

+---

+Adding more sequence  points is sometimes necessary to make  an expression valid and  predictable  (by enforcing  a  single  valid  order  of evaluation  of  its subexpressions).

+The absence  of any  sequence point  between 2  subexpressions which  share some state (i.e. whose values both depend on the same object), and whose execution of evaluations can overlap, might cause a UB.

+For example:

+    (a = 123) + (b = a)

+Here, there is no sequence point  between `(a = 123)` and `(b = a)`, which means it's possible for `(b = a)`  to be evaluated in the middle  of the evaluation of `(a = 123)`.
+That is, in the middle of the process writing the bits of `123` in `a`:

+    123 in binary
+    v-----v
+    1111011
+       ^--^

+Only the last  4 bits `1011` might  have been assigned to `a`  when `(b = a)` is evaluated.
+If that  happens, `b`  will be  assigned `00001011`  (decimal `11`) instead  of `11111011`  (decimal `123`).
+In effect,  `b` might  be assigned  a meaningless value.

+---

+There are various kinds of sequence points.

+The `;` terminating an expression statement  is one of them.
+Before a statement can be executed, the previous one must have been fully executed.
+In particular, all its increments and decrements must have been performed.

+The logical `&&`/`||`, the ternary conditional `?:`, and the comma operator also impose a sequence point.

+So do function calls:  a function's body is not entered  until all the arguments in the call have been fully evaluated.
+Although,  there is  no requirement  on  the order  in which  the arguments  are evaluated.
+For example, in `f(a, b)`, `b`  might be evaluated before, after, or at the same time as `a`.
+Similarly, there is no requirement between several function calls.
+For example:

+    f(i++) + g(j++)

+We have the guarantee that:

+   - `i` is incremented before `f()`'s body is entered
+   - `j` is incremented before `g()`'s body is entered

+But there is *no* guarantee that:

+   - `i` is incremented before `j`
+   - `i` is incremented before `g()`'s body is entered
+   - `f()` returns before `g()`'s body is entered

+##
 # t